 Lodging offers in the old city and at area seaside resorts offer great deals to guarantee your family vacation is memorable.
 Here are just a few of the great deals to be found:

-Get great mid-week rates at the Pirate Haus Inn.
-This European–style lodging in the heart of St. Augustine’s Historic caters to families and couples in the private rooms, which have queen beds and one or two sets of bunk beds.
-Rates from $90/nt include an all-you-can-eat pirate pancake breakfast, private room parking, and WiFi.
+Get great mid-week rates at the Pirate Haus Inn, a European–style lodging in the heart of St. Augustine’s Historic.
+Lodgings cater to both families and couples in the private rooms, which have queen beds and one or two sets of bunk beds.
+Stays include an all-you-can-eat pirate pancake breakfast, private room parking, and WiFi.

 Enjoy a beachy-keen getaway at the Magic Beach Motel on Vilano Beach.
-Mid-week deals start at $119 a night at this eclectic seaside motel located just steps away from Vilano Beach.
+This eclectic seaside motel is located just steps away from the surf and sand.

-Enjoy watching the waves from your private oceanfront balcony, soak up some sun, surf, swim, and then visit a nearby restaurant for cold drinks and great food.
-The Beach House offers an ideal location overlooking Vilano Beach, yet just minutes from historic downtown St. Augustine.
-Spacious, pet friendly guestrooms offer comfortable king beds and queen sofa-sleepers, kitchenettes, and complimentary continental breakfast daily.
-Mid-week rates starting at $229 a night.
+Enjoy watching the waves from your private oceanfront balcony, soak up some sun, surf and swim, and then visit a nearby restaurant for cold drinks and great food.
+The Saint Augustine Beach House offers an ideal location overlooking Vilano Beach yet resides just minutes from historic downtown St. Augustine.
+Spacious, pet-friendly guestrooms offer comfortable king beds and queen sofa-sleepers, kitchenettes, and complimentary continental breakfast daily.

 Sawgrass Marriott Golf Resort & Spa is a spectacular getaway for families.
 The resort’s One Suit Vacation Package provides a family suite at the Resort’s Villas and access to all resort amenities, including the Cabana Beach Club.
 The newest addition is a Surf Stream Wave Machine.
 The resort offers a casual family atmosphere where kayaks, boogie boards, surf lessons, and sail craft are available.
-Restaurants, lounges, public areas and meeting space have recently received the redo treatment.
-Renovations include a pool resurfacing, lighting, built-in fire pits for s’mores at the main resort; and the addition of The American Gator Club restaurant offering enhanced views of the 13th hole of the TPC® Sawgrass’ legendary golf course - The Stadium Course.
+Restaurants, lounges, public areas, and meeting spaces have recently been updated.
+Renovations include a pool resurfacing, lighting, built-in fire pits for s’mores at the main resort; and the addition of The American Gator Club restaurant, offering enhanced views of the 13th hole of the TPC Sawgrass legendary golf course - The Stadium Course.

 For a complete list of family getaway offers visit www.FloridasHistoricCoast.com/family and https://www.floridashistoriccoast.com/visitor-info/deals/.